We are the workers who make the Milwaukee Art Museum a world class institution.

 When it comes time to bring furloughed workers back to the museum, we want all impacted employees to be given priority over any new hires.

 Do you support in these goals and work at MAM?
-Join your fellow workers and sign a union card today!
+Join your fellow workers and join the union today!